 SFA is an educational loan company that operates in Nairobi, Kenya with plans to expand across Africa.
 SFA partners with leading educational institutions to provide its students and families with credit to finance school fees.
 SFA aligns incentives across all participants – the student, the family/guardian, and the educational institution – to ensure the student’s success, both during the educational program and in her post-graduate career.

 Very few educational loan programs exist in Africa today.
-Tertiary institutions sometimes offer installment plans where students and parents/guardians are required to pay school fees before the term finishes, and often before they sit for exam.
-This process can be stressful and complicated.
-While trying to focus on studying, students are worried about how they will pay for their next term and parents worry as well.
-Parents/guardians and students desire a loan solution that makes paying for higher education more pocket friendly and less stressful.
+Some tertiary institutions offer installment plans.
+Students and parents/guardians are required to pay school fees before the term finishes, and often before students sit for their term exams.

 SFA offers loans that simplify the process and make paying for tuition fees much easier, and less stressful.

 - Students and parents/guardians apply for a loan from SFA for a 12-month period.
 SFA approves that loan.

 - SFA disburses the loan to the educational institution for term 1.

 - Payments are made to SFA each month while the student studies.